AnthonyOhimor/TeamProject/Update.md

 ![Alternative-image](https://cdn.discordapp.com/attachments/907268700757975081/956994318005075968/Space_Elements_2.png)

 **Phase 2 - Taking Form**
 This is where development has begun on basic mechanics.
 The art team are experimenting with UI/UX elements, storyboarding game scenes and shaping the aesthetic.
-The programming team are constructing the framework for the game, making game objects and scripting components and behaviour of the game<br>
+The programming team are constructing the framework for the game, making game objects and scripting components and behaviour of the game.<br>

 ![](https://cdn.discordapp.com/attachments/905913951559221308/947117583046422538/Screenshot_2022-02-26_at_1.04.20_PM.png)<br>